lichaoir/stellar-coordinator/README.md

 ### Setting Up Data Flow

-The data flow of the coordinator is persisted to a template file at `nifi/templates/stellar-coordinator.xml`.
-By importing this template, adding it the the canvas and starting all components, a coordinator data flow will be ready to use.
+The data flow of the coordinator is persisted in this repository at `nifi/conf/flow.xml`.
+To update a NiFi instance's data flow, first stop the NiFi instance.
+Then copy the `flow.xml` file to the NiFi instance's `conf/` directory and gzip it to replace the existing `flow.xml.gz` file there.
+Finally start the NiFi instance and it should pick up the new data flow automatically.

-On how to use the template and start the components, please refer to [User Guide](http://nifi.apache.org/docs/nifi-docs/html/user-guide.html#building-dataflow).